MichaelJOHare/react-portfolio-website/README.md

 ## If you are cloning this repository to implement your own Stockfish web app:

+Sometimes Git Large File Storage (LFS) behaves strangely with these nnue files.
+If you run into issues, delete the files in the project, download them and put those in the project.

 Download NNUE files from: https://tests.stockfishchess.org/nns

 ## Stockfish 17.1 files